Doc McGhee: Moscow Music Peace Festival

 In 1989 McGhee joined with Russian musician and promotor Stas Namin to create the Moscow Music Peace Festival which brought together hard rock and metal bands from the United States, Europe and Russia to benefit programs to help drug addicts.
+The lineup consisted of Bon Jovi, Scorpions, Motley Crue, Skid Row, Gorky Park (the local Russian outfit), Ozzy Osbourne, and Cinderella.
+Aerosmith was also scheduled to perform there, but not only pulled out at the literal last minute, but also insisted their contribution, their rendition of The Doors' "Love Me Two Times", be lifted from the official Make A Difference album's final pressing, on the grounds of being suspicious as to where the money was actually going.
 Over 100,000 people attended and it was broadcast in 59 countries.
 The concert inspired one of the bands, the McGhee-managed Scorpions, to write the top-selling song Wind of Change.
+McGhee's life and involvement in the Festival is featured in episodes 5 and 6 of the podcast Wind of Change.

 Drug smuggling conviction

 In November 1982, McGhee was arrested for contributing to the import of 20 tons of marijuana into North Carolina via shrimp boat.
 The 21-count indictment said that McGhee and the smugglers had the intent to distribute the marijuana.
 McGhee would have to serve 30 years in jail and be fined $140,000, but the possession-with-intent-to-sell charge was changed.
-Identified as a link between US smugglers and the Colombian drug suppliers, McGhee pleaded guilty and was ordered to spend $250,000 and 3,000 hours dedicated to his Make a Difference Foundation, a non-profit aimed at deterring youth drug use.
+Identified as a link between US smugglers and the Colombian drug suppliers (his soon-to-be-ex-business partner being none other than the infamous Noriega), McGhee pleaded guilty and was ordered to spend $250,000 and 3,000 hours dedicated to his Make a Difference Foundation, a non-profit aimed at deterring youth drug use.
 After the sentence, neither McGhee nor his office would comment on the sentencing.